gnolang/gno/README.md

 and related projects without hand holding, and you understand the implications of this project and are aligned with its mission, read on.

-The Gno Foundation is a non-profit with missions already stated in the Virgo Project.
+The Gno Foundation is a non-profit with missions originally stated in the [Virgo Project](https://github.com/virgo-project/virgo).
 The Gno Foundation, which owns the IP to the Gno Works, proposes the following:

 * The Gno Foundation permits the Gnoland chain the usage of the Gno Works.